INCOME-RESTRICTED, AFFORDABLE HOMES AT STAPLETON

 JUST TO BE CLEAR

 The thing about buying an affordable home is that it stays affordable for you and anyone who buys your home.
-When you buy an income-qualified home at Stapleton, you agree that your home will appreciate at no more than 3.5%* annually, which helps maintain the home’s affordability for the next family who lives there.
+When you buy an income-restricted home at Stapleton, you agree that your home will appreciate at no more than 3.5%* annually, which helps maintain the home’s affordability for the next family who lives there.

 * The 3.5% appreciation cap lasts for a period of 15 years following the home’s initial sale, after which the home may be sold at market value.